TheL1ne/Sensor_Aktor_controller/README.md

 * everything in `go.mod`

 ## Starting the mockup
+Just do `make all` for the first startup.
+Afterwards you can go with `make start`

 ## generation from proto
 I use protobuffers to define my small services and take advantage of the easily included GRPC functionality.
 To regenerate them you need to: